 - I first attempted to write a novel when I was about fourteen.
 It was about a phantom hitchhiker, and I wrote three chapters . . . but never finished it.

 - I was an aunt at the age of eight.

 - I’m a bit obsessed with black cats.
 I think it began with stories of Gobbolino the Witch’s Cat by Ursula Moray Williams.

 - I can pinch with my toes.

-- When I was a student, I lived in a haunted flat.
+- When I was a student, I was convinced the flat I lived in was haunted.
 I moved out after two weeks.

-- When I worked at Waterstone’s I won a prize for being the best-dressed bookseller at one of the ‘Harry Potter’ launches.
+- When I worked at Waterstones I won a prize for being the best-dressed bookseller at one of the ‘Harry Potter’ launches.
 I dressed up as Professor Trelawney.
+Here’s the proof!